 For the period of occupation the RF has launched 7 army conscription campaigns for the Crimean residents.
-Drafting the occupied territory residents to the occupying power’s army constitutes a military crime, and the evidence of this crime has been sent to the International Military Court.
+Drafting the occupied territory residents to the occupying power’s army constitutes a war crime, and the evidence of this crime has been sent to the International Criminal Court.

 The number of people drafted to the RF Armed Forces in Crimea since the start of occupation has totaled at least 12,094.
 And it increases year by year.
 If during the 2015 Year conscription campaign 485 were drafted to the RF Armed Forces, in spring of 2018 2,800 have been drafted already.
 And 3,000 Crimeans more are to be drafted during the 2018 autumn campaign.